sandhyakamath/GraphQL/README.md

 }<br/>

-Person Service: Manages personal information such as name, email, and a list of bills associated with the person.
+<H3>Person Service:</H3> Manages personal information such as name, email, and a list of bills associated with the person.
+Started in the port 8081<br/>

-Bill Service: Manages billing information and retrieves bills associated with a person.
+<H3>Bill Service:</H3> Manages billing information and retrieves bills associated with a person.Started in the port 8080<br/>